vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 - The :: Address = The *unspecified* IPv6 ADDRESS
     - Can be used when a DEVICE doesn’t yet know its IPv6 ADDRESS
-    - IPv6 Mặc định ROUTES are configured to ::/0
+    - IPv6 Default ROUTES are configured to ::/0
     - IPv4 equivalent: 0.0.0.0
 - The ::1 Address = The Loopback Address
     - Used to test the Giao thức STACK on the LOCAL DEVICE